 The physician’s armamentarium against obesity and type 2 diabetes is getting stronger through the use of specific dietary modifications, novel medical devices and pharmacotherapy.
 Whilst there are no magic bullets, an integrated multimodal approach which includes metabolic surgery may yield the most success.

-This being the fifty-fifth Graves Lecture since its beginnings in 1961.
+This is the fifty-fifth Graves Lecture since its beginning in 1961.